The Importance of Modular Construction in Disaster Relief

 Consistent Quality

-Because the modular units are built off-site in controlled environments they face zero delays due to weather conditions that may be present in the affected area.
-They can also ensure they have plenty of the necessary materials so they don’t deal with shortages.
-The key difference with modular homes is that they are built to all local codes, meaning that they are going to last for 40-50 years and appreciate at the same rate as surrounding real estate.
-This long term housing tackles two issues that occur in the wake of disasters simultaneously.
-Firstly, the need for immediate housing, and secondly, the long term homelessness crisis.
+Because modular units are built off-site in controlled environments, they avoid delays caused by weather conditions in the affected area.
+They also ensure they have ample materials, preventing shortages.
+Modular homes are built to all local codes, meaning they can last for 40-50 years and appreciate at the same rate as surrounding real estate.
+This long-term housing addresses two issues that arise after disasters: the immediate need for housing and the long-term homelessness crisis.

 Scalability & Flexibility

-Because these homes are often priced by the unit and built in controlled environments, they typically cost about the same price as a HUD trailer.
-The difference is that unlike HUD trailers, they are built to local codes, making them long term housing.
-The Stafford Act was enacted in 1988 to provide federal assistance for disasters; however, one of the downsides is that it only allows temporary housing for up to 18 months - rarely enough time for a family that’s lost everything to get back on their feet.
-These modular units can stay put for as long as necessary and can even be picked up and moved to different locations if required.
-They can even be repurposed and sold after the unit has filled a community’s need post-disaster, allowing the government to make its money back.
+The Stafford Act, enacted in 1988, provides federal assistance for disasters.
+However, it only allows temporary housing for up to 18 months.
+This is rarely enough time for a family that has lost everything to get back on their feet.
+Modular units can remain in place as long as necessary and can even be moved to different locations if required.
+They can also be repurposed and sold after fulfilling a community’s needs post-disaster, allowing the government to recover its investment.

-Modular construction is all about speed, quality, and repeatability - three necessities for post disaster housing.
-Between the rapid build times, code abiding structures, and cost effectiveness, the modular industry isn’t just revolutionizing new home construction, it’s changing the way we give shelter to those who have none in the aftermath of nature's most unforgiving events.
+Modular construction is all about speed, quality, and repeatability—three necessities for post-disaster housing.
+With rapid build times, code-abiding structures, and cost-effectiveness, the modular industry is revolutionizing new home construction.
+It is changing how we provide shelter to those who have none in the aftermath of nature's most unforgiving events.

 Comments